 It is often perceived that the full climatic response following mitigation of SLCFs will occur almost immediately.
-However the inertia of the climate system strongly modifies the short-term and long-term response.
-SLCFs with lifetimes shorter than the time scales for interhemisheric mixing (1-2 years) can cause a more spatially heterogeneous forcing than LLGHGs and thus different regional patterns of the climate response (see Sections 6.4.3).
-The temporal response in GSAT to a radiative forcing can be quantified using linear impulse response functions (see Cross Chapter box 7.1), (Olivié and Peters, 2013; Geoffroy et al., 2013; Smith et al., 2018).
+However, the inertia of the climate system strongly modifies the short-term and long-term response.
+SLCFs with lifetimes shorter than the time scales for interhemisheric mixing (1–2 years) can cause a more spatially heterogeneous forcing than LLGHGs and thus different regional patterns of the climate response (Section 6.4.3).
+The temporal response in GSAT to a radiative forcing can be quantified using linear impulse response functions (Cross-Chapter Box 7.1; Olivié and Peters, 2013; Geoffroy et al., 2013; Smith et al., 2018).
 Figure 6.15 shows the GSAT response for sustained step reduction in emissions of idealised SLCFs with different lifetimes.
 The response is relative to a baseline with constant emissions, so effects of emissions before the step reduction is not shown.
 For SLCFs with lifetimes shorter than a few years, the concentrations quickly reach a new steady state and the response time is primarily governed by the thermal inertia and thus the time scales of the climate system.
-For compounds with lifetime on the order of 10 years (for example methane), there is about a 10-year delay in the response during the first decades, compared to compounds with lifetimes less than one year.
+For compounds with lifetime on the order of 10 years (e.g., methane), there is about a 10-year delay in the response during the first decades, compared to compounds with lifetimes less than one year.
 However on longer time scales the response is determined solely by the time scales of the climate system itself.
 For CO2 (dashed line in Figure 6.15) the temporal response is very different due to the long time scale for mixing into the deep ocean and therefore a substantial fraction of atmospheric CO2 is only removed on millenium time scales.
-This means that for SLCFs including methane, the rate of emissions drives the long term stabilisation, as opposed to CO2 where the long term effect is controlled by cumulative emissions (Allen et al., 2018b).
-Methods to compare rates of SLCF emission with cumulative CO2 emissions are discussed in chapter 7, section 7.6.1.4.
+This means that for SLCFs including methane, the rate of emissions drives the long-term stabilisation, as opposed to CO2 where the long-term effect is controlled by cumulative emissions (Allen et al., 2018b).
+Methods to compare rates of SLCF emission with cumulative CO2 emissions are discussed in Chapter 7 (Section 7.6.1.4).

 [START FIGURE 6.15 HERE]